 Table of Contents

-Absolutely.
-Braces have proven a highly effective treatment for midline misalignment, regardless of its root cause.
+Braces are a highly effective treatment for midline misalignment, regardless of its root cause.
 Still, it’s helpful to know the different causes, as they can determine the length and total cost of your treatment.

 Sometimes, midline misalignment is fairly simple, the result of crowding, spacing, or missing teeth.
 These cases require minor teeth movements and, if your bite looks good, little to no jaw realignment.
-Braces may be able to correct these cases in a matter of months.
-But in more severe cases, your midline discrepancy could stem from a posterior crossbite (in your back teeth) that would require a more complex and lengthy treatment.
+Braces can potentially correct these cases in a matter of months.
+But in more severe cases, your midline discrepancy could stem from a posterior crossbite (in your back teeth) that would require a longer, more complex treatment.

 Fortunately, braces have the power and versatility to handle just about every kind of midline misalignment, even ones accompanied by a severe bite issue.
-Your orthodontist can pair them with additional appliances to help achieve more complicated or drastic teeth and jaw movements.
-Plus, braces are sturdy, durable, and always on, so they ensure consistent and predictable movements.
-They are, however, a bit pricey, and can cost between $3,000 and $8,000 (on average).
+Your orthodontist can pair them with additional appliances to help achieve more complicated teeth and jaw movements.
+Plus, braces are sturdy, durable, and always on, so they ensure consistent, predictable movements.
+They are, however, expensive, costing between $3,000 and $7,000 on average.

-As an adult, you might be hesitant to wear metal brackets to work, dates, or other special occasions.
-The good news is that advances in dental technology have developed multiple less visible but equally-effective types of braces.
-If appearance has you questioning braces as an option, there are a few other options you might want to consider.
+As an adult, you might be hesitant to wear metal brackets to work, on dates, or at other special occasions.
+The good news is that advances in dental technology have developed multiple less visible but equally effective types of braces.

 Traditional Metal Braces

-The end result of a long history of innovation in orthodontistry, metal braces in their present form came onto the scene around the mid-1970s.
-Over the decades since, traditional braces have remained orthodontists’ go-to treatment for crafting beautiful smiles.
+The result of a long history of innovation in orthodontia, metal braces in their present form came onto the scene around the mid-1970s.
+In the decades since, traditional braces have remained orthodontists’ go-to treatment for crafting beautiful smiles.

-Though many adults today opt for more discreet straightening appliances, standard metal braces still have a whole lot going for them.
-For one thing, treating patients with standard braces doesn’t require an orthodontist to obtain any extra training or purchase special equipment, and these savings are often passed along to the customer.
-Along these same lines, it’s often easier to find an orthodontist who can confidently administer your treatment, as orthodontists typically have the most experience working with this style of braces.
+Though many adults today opt for more discreet straightening appliances — like clear aligners — standard metal braces still have a lot going for them.
+Treating patients with standard braces doesn’t require an orthodontist to obtain any extra training or purchase special equipment, and those savings mean they can often offer lower prices.
+Plus, it’s often easier to find an orthodontist who can confidently administer your treatment, as orthodontists typically have the most experience working with metal braces.

-The average cost for treatment with braces ranges between $3,000 and $7,000, and the average treatment time is 18 to 30 months.
-Where you fall in this range depends on how complex your case is.
-If your midline issue is caused by crowding in your front teeth, for example, you might fall near the lower end of those price and time ranges.
-But if it’s caused by crossbite or another law misalignment, treatment might take longer and be more expensive.
+The average cost of braces is $3,000–$7,000, and the average treatment time is 12–30 months.
+Where you fall in this range depends on the complexity of your case.
+If your midline issue comes from crowding in your front teeth, for example, you might pay less for a fairly short treatment.
+But if it’s caused by crossbite or another jaw misalignment, treatment might take longer and be more expensive.

-The earliest clear braces were introduced in 1987 by 3M (makers of Scotch tape and many other popular consumer brands).
-While early models of clear braces were known to be less effective at adjusting teeth, the technology has come a long way in the past 30+ years.
-Today, clear braces are able to achieve adjustments quite comparable to their metal counterparts.
+3M — the company behind Scotch tape and Post-Its — introduced the first clear braces in 1987.
+While early models were less effective at adjusting teeth, the technology has come a long way in the past 30+ years.
+Today, clear braces can match the power of their metal counterparts.

-Clear braces work just like metal braces, but offer a sleeker aesthetic preferred by many adults.
-This difference in appearance is achieved by replacing the standard metal brackets with translucent, ceramic ones that blend in with the teeth.
-Although clear braces typically incorporate a metal archwire, and the brackets tend to be a bit larger, they are overall much less noticeable than standard metal braces.
-Some people also find that the ceramic brackets are less sharp on the gums and therefore more comfortable to wear.
+Clear braces work just like metal ones, but offer a sleeker aesthetic that many adults prefer, since the translucent ceramic brackets blend in with the teeth.
+Although clear braces typically incorporate a metal arch wire, and the brackets are often slightly larger, they’re still less noticeable than metal braces.
+Some people also find that the ceramic brackets are less sharp and abrasive on the cheeks and gums.

-On the downside, not all orthodontists offer this type of treatment, so it may be somewhat difficult for you to find a local provider if there aren’t many clinics to choose from in your area.
-Clear braces also tend to be more expensive (around 10%–20% more) than standard metal braces.
-That said, clear braces have approximately the same treatment duration as standard metal braces (18-30 months), and are just as effective for correcting most cases of midline misalignment — provided that you’re able to locate a qualified orthodontist to administer them!
+On the downside, not all orthodontists offer clear braces, so it could be difficult to find a provider.
+Clear braces are also typically around 10%–20% more expensive than metal ones.
+That said, they have approximately the same treatment duration as standard metal braces (12–30 months), and are generally just as effective for correcting most cases of midline misalignment.

-Unlike clear braces, and even invisible aligners, lingual braces are truly hidden from the rest of the world: these braces are placed on the back of the teeth instead of the front.
+Unlike clear braces, lingual braces are totally hidden from the rest of the world, since they’re situated behind your teeth instead of in front.
 You may be thinking, “that’s brilliant, how is this the first I’m hearing of it?”
 Well, there are a few reasons lingual braces aren’t more popular.

-First of all, most orthodontists don’t offer this treatment option.
-This style of braces is more difficult to affix and adjust, and requires specialized training and equipment.
-From the patient perspective, lingual braces can create uncomfortable pressure around the tongue, which often results in a minor lisp.
-Maintaining good oral hygiene takes more effort as well, as it can be tricky to brush and floss around the inward-facing brackets.
+First of all, most orthodontists don’t offer them, since they’re harder to affix and adjust, and they require specialized training and equipment.
+From the patient perspective, lingual braces can create discomfort around the tongue, which can give you a minor lisp.
+Maintaining good oral hygiene takes more effort as well, because it’s harder to brush and floss around the brackets.

 Six Month Smiles

 Six Month Smiles braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
-Plus, due to the shorter treatment time, they tend to be less expensive than the other options above, averaging between $3,500 and $5,000 for a six-month course of treatment.
+Plus, due to the shorter treatment time, they’re typically less expensive than other braces, averaging between $3,500 and $5,000.

-Because of their shorter timeframe, Six Month Smiles is most effective at treating issues of crowding and spacing in the front teeth and may not be as effective treating bite issues, which typically take longer to correct.
-So, if your midline misalignment is confined to a milder issue in your front teeth, you’re likely good to go.
-But if it’s accompanied by a crossbite or requires shifts in your back teeth, the braces listed above might be more effective.
+Because of their shorter timeframe, Six Month Smiles is most effective at treating issues of crowding and spacing in the front teeth and may not be as effective for bite issues, which typically take longer to correct.
+So, if your midline misalignment is confined to a milder issue in your front teeth, you’re probably good to go.
+But if it’s accompanied by a crossbite or requires shifts in your back teeth, braces might be more effective.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.

-To minimize pain and reduce the risk of breaking a bracket, you’ll need to stay away from foods that are particularly hard or sticky (like chips, taffy or hard candy) and certain behaviors (like nail-biting and gum-chewing) for the duration of your treatment.
-It’s also important to properly care for your teeth as they move, and use all dental appliances as instructed.
+To minimize pain and reduce the risk of breaking a bracket, you’ll need to stay away from particularly hard or sticky foods — like chips, taffy or hard candy — as well as habits like nail-biting and gum-chewing.
+It’s also important to maintain good oral hygiene and use all dental appliances as instructed.

-You may perceive some added stigma around getting braces as an adult, but the truth is it’s a very common decision to make at any age.
-Plus, between ceramic braces, lingual braces, and other alternative treatment options (which we’ll discuss in the next section), there are more ways than ever to adjust your smile discreetly.
+You may perceive some added stigma around getting braces as an adult, but the truth is, it’s a very common treatment at any age.
+Plus, between ceramic braces, lingual braces, and alternatives like clear aligners, there are more ways than ever to adjust your smile discreetly.

-In the end, if corrective treatment is something you’re pursuing for the sake of your own comfort and happiness, it should be easy to remember that the long-term payoff will be well worth the temporary discomfort!
+In the end, if you’d like to correct your midline misalignment for the sake of your own comfort and happiness, it should be easy to remember that the long-term payoff will be well worth the temporary discomfort!

 While braces are a fantastic option for treating most cases of midline misalignment, some people don’t love the idea of wearing braces, or are put off by the price.
 If that sounds like you, there are a couple of other unobtrusive treatment options available.